 Dairy Revenue Protection Meetings

-On October 9 dairy farmers across the U.S. will have a new USDA-sponsored risk management tool in the toolbox.
-Dairy Revenue Protection will protect against unexpected declines in milk revenue, declines in the value of milk or declines in the state or pooled production region-indexed milk production volume.
+Dairy Revenue Protection protects against unexpected declines in milk revenue, declines in the value of milk or declines in the state or pooled production region-indexed milk production volume.

 Under Dairy Revenue Protection a farmer has only five decisions to make:

-Discover NC Dairy is a virtual dairy farm tour that will soon be available for dairy producers, extension agents and agricultural educators from NC State Extension.
+Discover NC Dairy is a virtual dairy farm tour that is available for dairy producers, extension agents and agricultural educators from NC State Extension.
 The video kiosk version had its maiden voyage at the 90th annual NC FFA Convention in Raleigh on June 19-20, 2018.
 Students and ag teachers alike were able to see videos from real dairy farms in NC and the Southeast that covered everything from the nursery to the milking parlor, and from field crops to waste management.
-Later this summer, Discover NC Dairy – 360°, an immersive, virtual reality experience for participants, complete with 3-D headsets will be debuted at the Mountain State Fair in Fletcher & the State Fair in Raleigh!
+Discover NC Dairy – 360°, an immersive, virtual reality experience for participants, complete with 3-D headsets was debuted at the Mountain State Fair in Fletcher & the State Fair in Raleigh!
 This project was made possible by a Gore Innovation Grant through NC State Extension and was supported by Ag & Resource Economics & Animal Science Departments, the Dairy Alliance and NCDA&CS.
 For more information, visit go.ncsu.edu/discover-nc-dairy

 Risk Management Links of Interest